-Having a certified translation agency by your side can help ensure that your meetings go swimmingly, regardless of whether its a phone call, Skype meeting, or face-to-face meeting.
+Having a certified translation agency by your side can help ensure your meetings are successful, regardless of whether it’s a phone call, Skype meeting, or face-to-face meeting.

 2. It’s the Second Largest Economy

 Coming in second only behind the United States, China is an economical giant that your business must get involved with.

-While it might be the second-most fortuitous economy, it hosts the highest population in the entire world.
-The next closest population in India, which still falls short of China by approximately 67 million people.
+While it is the second largest economy, it hosts the highest population in the world.
+The next closest population is India, which still falls short of China by approximately 67 million people.

-Not only that, but China has almost 1 billion more people in it than the United States, which is third in population.
+Not only that, but China has over 1 billion more people than the United States, which is third in population.

-Needless to say, there is a lot of business that can be done in China for your company, regardless of what your niche is.
-It’s too big a marketplace to pass up.
-Adjusting your products to fit China’s culture (if need be) will pay off in a huge way.
+Needless to say, there is a lot of business that can be done in China for your company, regardless of your niche.
+It’s too important a marketplace to ignore.
+Adjusting your products to fit China’s culture (if need be) will pay off in a big way.

 3. Chinese is the Most Popular Language

-People often ask what the difference is between Mandarin and Chinese language.
-What they don’t realize is that Mandarin is a variation of the Chinese language.
+People often ask what the difference is between the Mandarin and Chinese language.
+What they don’t realise is that Mandarin is a variation of the Chinese language.

-There are several forms of Chinese language such as Cantonese, Hakka, Shanghainese, and Fuzhou.
+There are several forms of the Chinese language such as Cantonese, Hakka, Shanghainese, and Fuzhou.
 However, Mandarin is the most popular of all the Chinese languages.

-In fact, Mandarin is the most spoken language in the entire world.
-That’s right, ladies and gentlemen, over 840 million people are currently speaking Mandarin Chinese.
+In fact, Mandarin is the most spoken language in the world.
+That’s right, ladies and gentlemen, over 918 million people are currently speaking Mandarin Chinese.

-Because it’s the most spoken language in the world, it’s often the language that’s communicated most in the business commercial world.
-If you want to gain access to that, you’ll need a translation service that can help you make the alterations.
+Because it’s the most spoken language in the world, it’s often the language that’s communicated most in the commercial business world.
+If you want to gain access, you’ll need a translation service that can help you make the adjustments.

 4. Gain a Competitive Edge

-Perhaps a huge reason you’re looking into English to Chinese translation is to gain a competitive edge in your marketplace.
+Perhaps a primary reason you’re looking into English to Chinese translation is to gain a competitive edge in your marketplace.